nineteendo/tmlx/Docs/_docs/statements/if-else.md

 ## If

 {: .example }
-> Move east until the first white pixel:
+> Move right until the first white pixel:
 >
 > ```btml
-> if black move east repeat
+> if black right repeat
 > ```

 ### If - Definition and Usage